ibadsaleem/ibasal00/README.md

 # Way Solving this Problem:
  <p>The Problem is solved using GPT Model 2 and connected to API using Flask (Python).
 It currently gives the accuracy of around 70% and with more fine tuning of hyper parameters the accuracy can be improved.
 Above mentioned steps provides the way running the code to run FAST API</p>

+## Note
+    There are model files which arent uploaded on the github repo due to their huge file size